jcraigk/phishin/README.md

  * track context dropdowns
     * share from timestamp
  * put play random show button on empty playlist page
- * /missing-content - we need shows/missing on the api side (missing/incomplete)
  * remove data-theme="light" (and maybe bulma entirely)
  * tracks displayed in non-show contexts should have their dates linked to show via button so you can still play the current page as a playlist
  * Caching on SSR (Rails.cache.fetch in layouts/application) (https://github.com/shakacode/react_on_rails/wiki)